 Though getting a raise or bonus is nice, it's not the most important factor in employees' happiness.
 Employees are motivated more by bosses who let their staff members know when they're doing a good job and advocate on their employees' behalf.
 A study from Appirio, a provider of cloud-based worker and customer experience solutions, found that this appreciation is more important to employees than the prospect of getting a promotion or a cash bonus.

-Specifically, 60 percent of the workers surveyed said that when they're analyzing a job offer, the most important factor is knowing whether management appreciates employees, while only 4 percent said they were most concerned with knowing how often employees were evaluated for raises.
+Specifically, 60% of the workers surveyed said that when they're analyzing a job offer, the most important factor is knowing whether management appreciates employees, while only 4% said they were most concerned with how often employees are evaluated for raises.

 "While recruiters may think focusing on total compensation is the best way to win over a prized candidate, workers would rather assess the chemistry between their prospective manager and the team – and for good reason; a manager can make or break the employee experience," the study's authors wrote.

-The research found that a greater percentage of those surveyed would rather work for a boss who always had their back than have a clearly defined career or have a results-driven bonus structure.
-[See Related Story: Want Happy Employees?
-Make Hiring Harder]
+A greater percentage of those surveyed said they would rather work for a boss who always had their back than have a clearly defined career or a results-driven bonus structure.

 "While fair-market pay and benefits get the candidate to accept an offer, the dynamic of the manager-employee relationship may be a better indicator of employee satisfaction," the researchers wrote.